 Obviously, your pet will not be able to reproduce, which will help control the ever-growing and unwanted pet population.

-Overpopulation is even more extreme of a problem in cats than in dogs.
-That is why you should never let your cat “have kittens” just for the cuteness factor in it.
+Overpopulation in cats is even more extreme than in dogs.
+That’s why you should never let your cat “have kittens” just for the supposed cuteness factor.

 The next few sections of this article talk specifically about dogs, but much of the following applies to cats as well.

 Part 2: When Should You Spay or Neuter Your Dog?

 When to spay or neuter your dog?
 And why?

 Vets grapple with these questions every day and invariably come to different conclusions.

 To add to the struggle, we’re finding that new evidence is putting fresh wrinkles on this subject and making the “when” and “why” more of a controversial issue.